-Michael Avery, a senior electrical engineering technology: smart grid major at Buffalo State College, works 15 to 20 hours a week in the Veterans and Military Services office.
+Michael Avery, a senior electrical engineering technology: smart grid major at Buffalo State College, works 15 to 20 hours a week in the Veteran and Military Services office.
 He primarily talks with military and veteran-aligned students about the benefits they should receive and directs them to the right individuals on campus who can help them solve any problems they may encounter.
 He said it’s been a meaningful job where he’s gained worthwhile experience.

 “I’ve liked having the opportunity to explore new experiences, such as taking a weekend retreat to Beaver Hollow with the group and public speaking in front of incoming students at Military Student Orientation,” said Avery, a Grand Island, New York, native who enrolled at Buffalo State in 2018 after a four-year stint in the U.S. Army.